astronomer/docs/astro/security.md

 ## Architecture

-Astro boasts a hybrid deployment model founded on a Control Plane hosted by Astronomer and a Data Plane that is hosted in your cloud environment.
+Astro boasts a hybrid deployment model founded on a control plane hosted by Astronomer and a data plane that is hosted in your cloud environment.
 It optimizes for security whilst relieving your team of operational overhead.
 For more information, see [Architecture](overview.md#architecture).

 ## Resilience